rpm-software-management/dnf5/doc/dnf5_plugins/reposync.8.rst

     Otherwise, DNF will encounter errors when attempting to install older packages.

 ``--gpgcheck, -g``
-    Remove packages that fail PGP signature verification after downloading.
+    Remove packages that fail OpenPGP signature verification after downloading.
 The command exits with a code of ``1`` if at least one package is removed.

-    Note: For repositories configured with ``gpgcheck=0``, PGP signatures are not checked, even when this option is used.
+    Note: For repositories configured with ``gpgcheck=0``, OpenPGP signatures are not checked, even when this option is used.

 ``--metadata-path=<path>``